PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 ### Bulk actions

-Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected features (using the checkboxes).
+Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected attributes (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
-- Delete selected: This button will delete the selected features.
+- Delete selected: This button will delete the selected attributes.
 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.
-After clicking on "Delete" button, the selected features and all their values are deleted, a successful message is displayed "The selection has been successfully deleted."
+After clicking on "Delete" button, the selected attributes and all their values are deleted, a successful message is displayed "The selection has been successfully deleted."

 ### Columns